rahulguptta/Heart-Desies-Prediction/README.md

 ## Data Processing

-First of all we will split the features from target variable.
-The features which have categorical values will be encoded such that the features will be turned into binary features that are “one-hot” encoded, meaning that if a feature is represented by that column, it receives a 1 Otherwise, it receives a 0.
+As we are done with the visualization, we will move to the step which is required for creating the classifier.
+As there are no null, typo and not much skewness in the features we will not need any kind of cleaning.
+We will only encode the categorical variables so that it could pass for training purpose.
+We will also scale the numerical features between 1 and 0, so that no feature play extra role more than it plays actually (otherwise classifier will have the tendency to get baised towardss features having high numerical values).
+For training the data we will need a train set.
+For creating the classifier we need the target variable and features.
+First of all we will split the features and target variable.
+The features which have categorical values will be encoded such that the features will be turned into binary features (i.e., “one-hot” encoding).
+This means, if a feature has five unique categories then this feature will be splitted into five different features and every feature will have binary values only.
+Every feature receives 1 and 0 like present and absent.
+So the steps are
+- Feature and Target split
+- Encodeing the categorical features
+- Scalling the numerical features

 ```python
 # Separating the features and Target